Board of Directors

 Nick Parker

 Chad leads the Decision Point Wealth Management group in providing wealth management and succession strategies for small business owners and their families.
 He began his finance career with Merrill Lynch in NYC in 1992, after attending UNC-Chapel Hill’s Business School and the University of Manchester, UK.
 Chad has been a CERTIFIED FINANCIAL PLANNER™ (CFP®) since 2004, and became a Certified Exit Planning Advisor (CEPA) in 2018.
 Chad currently serves on the board of First Tee.
 He is a past board member of the Landfall Foundation Board and the NHRMC Foundation Board.
-He has served on the Coastal Land Trust’s Finance Committee for eight years.
+He has served on the Coastal Land Trust’s Finance Committee for nine years.

-Stan Riggs
+Dr. Stan Riggs

 Ann Simpson

 Ann grew up in rural Eastern NC and now lives in Chapel Hill where she works with moss+ross, a strategic consulting firm focused on nonprofits in the Triangle region.
 Ann has served in communications and fundraising positions with environmental organizations such as the U.S. Fish and Wildlife Service and The Nature Conservancy and as executive director of North Carolina Catch, a nonprofit organization that supports local seafood promotion initiatives.
 She has also contributed original photography to four UNC Press book collaborations with her husband, Bland, most recently North Carolina: Land of Water, Land of Sky (Fall, 2021).
 She is a past president of the North Carolina Coastal Land Trust Board of Directors and the NC Sea Grant Advisory Board.
-Ann is excited to return to the Coastal Land Trust Board and continue to pursue her lifelong passion for protecting the natural landscape of coastal Carolina.
+Ann is excited to serve on the Coastal Land Trust Board and continue to pursue her lifelong passion for protecting the natural landscape of coastal Carolina.

-Mary Tillery
+Mary Tiller